-SW 523: Foundation Practice III
+SW 523 - Foundation Practice III

 This course examines behavior, action, and change at the level of organizations and communities.
 A major aim of this course is to provide students with a foundation in understanding the larger context of social interaction in order to practice within the social realities that define our diverse rural social environment.
 The course provides students with the skills for effective social work practice within organizations and communities.
-The critical perspective used throughout is based on the generalist perspective that links the issues, conditions, policies, and social processes which have an impact on human behavior, and which provide the context for organizational and social change.
-3 credits
+The critical perspective used throughout is based on the generalist perspective that links the issues, conditions, policies, and social processes which have an impact on human behavior and which provide the context for organizational and social change.
+This course like the other MSW courses moves quickly.
+Writing assignments are utilized to assess student learning and competency in the macro practice arena.
+3 credits.

-SW 526: Human Behavior in the Social Environment I
+SW 526 - Human Behavior in the Social Environment I